 Pleated butterfly sleeve

-This must be my favorite!
+This must be my favorite among the pleated sleeves!
 It’s kind of like the flared sleeve from last time, but with pleats.

 Sleeve with a faux cuff